Student-centric advice and objective recommendations

 Optional short answer

-This one is quick, easy, and a short answer that everyone should answer, even if it is optional.
-The Pandemic has made life difficult for a lot of people, specifically academically.
+This one is quick, easy, and a short answer that everyone should answer if their situation warrants.
 This is your opportunity to let UT Austin know about your struggles and help them understand your story a bit better.

 Closing thoughts for students